 StatPearls [Internet].

-Azotemia is a biochemical abnormality, defined as elevation, or buildup of, nitrogenous products (BUN-usually ranging 7 to 21 mg/dL), creatinine in the blood, and other secondary waste products within the body.
-Raising the level of nitrogenous waste is attributed to the inability of the renal system to filter (decreased glomerular filtration rate-GFR) such as waste products adequately.
+Azotemia is a biochemical abnormality, defined as an elevation or buildup of nitrogenous products (BUN, usually ranging from 7 to 21 mg/dL), creatinine in the blood, and other secondary waste products within the body.
+Raising the level of nitrogenous waste is attributed to the inability of the renal system to filter waste products adequately, resulting in a decreased glomerular filtration rate (GFR).
 It is a typical feature of both acute and chronic kidney injury.

-Azotemia is important when discussing the precipitant syndrome of acute kidney injury (AKI); there are three subtypes, prerenal, intrinsic, and post-renal azotemia.
-There are multiple classification systems use to define AKI: The RIFLE criteria of 2004, AKIN criteria in 2007, and the KDIGO system in 2012.
-AKI is generally diagnosed by an increase in creatinine (Cr) by 0.3 mg/dL, Cr increase greater than 1.5%, or even less than 0.5 mL/kg per hr.
+Azotemia is crucial when discussing the precipitant syndrome of acute kidney injury (AKI), which has 3 subtypes: prerenal, intrinsic, and post-renal azotemia.
+There are multiple classification systems used to define AKI, including the RIFLE criteria of 2004, the AKIN criteria of 2007, and the KDIGO system of 2012.
+AKI is generally diagnosed by an increase in creatinine (Cr) of 0.3 mg/dL, a Cr increase greater than 1.5%, or a decrease in creatinine clearance of less than 0.5 mL/kg per hour.
 This diagnosis is made with urinalysis (UA), urine electrolytes, metabolic panel (CMP/BMP), and a renal ultrasound (US).
 With these labs, the clinician can discern the classification and etiology of the AKI, which guides clinical management.
+Azotemia manifests as a constellation of clinical signs and symptoms, accompanied by biochemical abnormalities, and is termed uremia.

 Etiology